mo1ein/jobname/src/digikala/digikala.md

 - What is object pool?

 - What is microservice?
-Are you familliar with that?
+Are you familiar with that?

 - How did you implement microservice architecture in your past company?